competition guidelines & rules

 Due to the number of entries we can receive we have developed, in consultation with our members some rules to help optimise your enjoyment of the competitions.
 Please check competition categories for any details specific to a competition.

-- It will be assumed that all entries can be displayed on the club website unless you inform the Competition Secretary at the start of the season (or in an email if there are just specific image(s) that you don’t wish to be included.
+- It will be assumed that all entries can be displayed on the club website, used for inter-club competitions and that winning entries can be submitted to local press unless the Competition Secretary is informed otherwise at the start of the season (or in an email if there are just specific image(s) that you don’t wish to be included).